et3rnaldark/Interception-LifestealPlugin/README.md

-# **LIFESTEAL PLUGIN - Interception**

-Interception Lifesteal Plugin is designed for an old server called "Interception Lifesteal."
-The purpose of this plugin is to be the core plugin for the server.
-Here are the key features:
+# Interception Lifesteal Plugin
+The Interception Lifesteal Plugin is the core gameplay mechanic for the Interception Lifesteal server, designed to provide a competitive and dynamic experience.
+This plugin introduces unique lifesteal mechanics where players can gain or lose health based on their combat performance.
+Below are the key features of the plugin:

-## **FEATURES**
+## Core Features

-- Steal 1 heart (2 health points) from a player upon killing.
-- Gain 1 heart (2 health points) from a player upon killing.
-- Upon reaching 0 hearts, you get a 24-hour ban.
+Lifesteal Mechanics:

+When a player kills another player, they steal 1 heart (equivalent to 2 health points).
+The killer gains 1 heart while the victim loses 1 heart, introducing a high-stakes PvP environment.
+Death Consequences:

+If a player’s heart count reaches 0, they receive a 24-hour temporary ban from the server.
-- After the ban, you respawn with 10 hearts (20 health points).
+After the ban period, the player respawns with the default health of 10 hearts (20 health points).
+Heart Cap:

-- Heart cap is 20 hearts (40 health points).
+The maximum heart count is limited to 20 hearts (40 health points), ensuring balanced gameplay.
+## Purpose
+This plugin is designed to enhance competitive gameplay by incentivizing PvP interactions and introducing strategic risk and reward mechanics.
+Whether you're a casual player or a seasoned warrior, the Interception Lifesteal Plugin creates an immersive and thrilling experience on every login.